Bruz Fletcher Project: Remembering a Gay Voice

 Edwin Casey Roberts was born May 9, 1901, and may have been of distant Native American descent on his mother Aba Uimin "Minnie" Chilson's side.
 His paternal great-great-great-grandfather Cornelius Roberts was killed and scalped by the Cherokees on June 24, 1788, while hunting ginseng on Black Mountain, now in Harlan Co, KY, but then part of Virginia.
 Casey's father, Archibald White Roberts, moved his family from Wayne Co, IL, to Tucson, AZ, between 1905-1910, and as early as 1910 according to census reports Casey was employed as an "office boy."
 Then Casey moved to Los Angeles where the handsome teenager began his career as a silent film actor in 1917’s Jilted in Jail.
 In 1920 he was working as a jewelry salesman and living alone at 147 1/2 Ridge Way.
 In 1921, his family finally followed him to California from Arizona.

 Casey was multitalented and was known as set designer as well as an artist.
 In the late 20's he designed sets and costumes, opened and antique shop and really started the English Village in LA, and sold his beautiful etchings in a gallery next to his shop.
 In the early 30's he tried a career as an artist.
 He and Bruz lived in Newport, Rhode Island’s artists colony in the early 1930’s.
 Their waterfront view address at 41 Washington Street was named Falsneau House.
 Casey wrote, “ we hope to build up a good artists colony here on Washington Street, one that Newport can be proud of and one that will be recognized throughout the country.
 The charm of this section of Newport - the age of the old houses and the historic value they contain - all goes to make up very pleasant working surroundings.”
-At the 1932 “Old Port Days” Celebration, Washington Street houses celebrated their Colonial roots and were opened to the public.
+At the 1932 “Old Port Days” festivities, Washington Street houses celebrated their Colonial roots and were opened to the public.
 Bruz and Casey participated in the festivities, “ Falsneau House: Here were seen the paintings of Casey Roberts, World War posters, photography, and fishes from all over the world, and a Theives’ Market outside disposed of a large number of articles.
 Bruz Fletcher, writer and photographer, lives with Mr. Roberts and their interesting apartments were shown.
 The fish, in every form, were described in original verses by Mr. Roberts.”
 Bruz and Casey often played hosts to visiting theater people including Morton Downey and Grace Hayes.

 In 1930 Newport’s Casino Theatre featured his explorations in silver leaf techniques, “The Silver Shawl’ and ‘Black Panther’ show both taste and a sense of fantasy.
 Perhaps one of the most interesting pieces in the exhibition is his ‘Crying Negress’.
 It has unusual power and feeling.
 In it, his treatment of line is handled with a sinuous beauty that shows that this artist ‘thinks of line as a musician thinks of timbre, as a medium capable of infinite gradation.’”
 His open form line drawing of Bruz used as the bookplate of Bruz's first novel has a very organic quality to the line but in sharp contrast for the cover of that same book, Casey employed a sort of fluid and lyrical line that appears somewhere between the two styles of Art Deco and Surrealism.